- Apply Now

 Survey Plan Grants create a comprehensive document to help communities assess the current state of their survey documentation and make informed decisions regarding future architectural survey projects.

 The SHF competitive grant application deadlines are typically every April 1 and October 1.
-There are two levels of funding: mini-grants provide support of up to $35,000 and big grants are for projects requesting from $35,001 up to $200,000.
+There are two levels of funding: mini-grants provide support of up to $35,000 and general grants are for projects requesting from $35,001 up to $200,000.

 Acquisition and Development Grants involve stabilization, preservation, restoration, rehabilitation, reconstruction, or the acquisition of a property or site.